illinois-cs419/illinois-cs419.github.io/_assignments/submission_instructions.md

 + mpN.js

++ You can use any naming convention you wish for additional JS you author and use (e.g. Terrain.js or Sphere.js, etc.)

 In the file name, replace N with the number of the MP (e.g. MP1.html).
 You should also include any additional files you use or have written.
 In particular you can use gl-matrix and the WebGL utilities used in the examples in class:

 Utility code: webgl-utils.js